gantry/docs-old/Docs/joomla/tutorials/creating_popup_login.md

 }
 ~~~

-Essentially when this feature is enabled and assigned, it will render the appropriate html necessary for the link/button styling and structure as well as the RokBox link syntax that will trigger the popup effect.
+Essentially, when this feature is enabled and assigned, it will render the appropriate HTML necessary for the link/button styling and structure, as well as the RokBox link syntax that will trigger the popup effect.

-While this code consists mostly of a standard set of divs to provide styling potential, there are some key RokBox syntax items as well as the reference for some dynamic text that we will breakdown in more detail below:
+While this code consists mostly of a standard set of divs to provide styling potential, there are some key RokBox syntax items as well as the reference for some dynamic text.
+Here's a breakdown:

 RokBox Syntax